-November 2013 The Raptor The College reveals its new Gap Report mascot, the Raptor.
 The fall 2013 closing meeting features the announcement that work will begin for a plan and a committee will be formed to address the achievement gap at the College.
-Subsequently the task force's final report is published in
+Subsequently the task force's final report is published in December 2013.

-December 2013 December 2013.